 Action: Work out your website budget and begin speaking to local website designers about their rates and packages.

 As we mentioned above, Google (and other search engines) are pretty influential.
-Search engine optimisation, also called SEO, is about implementing specific strategies to improve your website’s ranking in a Google search.
+Search engine optimization, also called SEO, is about implementing specific strategies to improve your website’s ranking in a Google search.
 There are lots of ways in which you can improve your SEO, such as content marketing like blog writing, but it’s also worth considering using an SEO specialist or digital agency.

 Action: Research into how you can positively influence your website’s SEO and Google ranking.